-A beginning of the 1960er-Jahre from the American Weinbaufachmann Dr. Nelson Shaulis (1913-2000) at the Cornell University (Geneva, New York State) developed educational system (double-curtain education).
-It belongs to the large group of so-called Spurred cordon systems, Originally it was specially for the grape variety Concord created a machine vintage to enable.
-The vines are pulled onto a high T-shaped scaffold (also V-shaped).
-The vine line distance is about three meters.
-The young shoots divide left and right, directing the foliage onto two fold-down wire frames.
+An early 1960s by the US winegrower Dr. Nelson Shaulis (1913-2000) at the Cornell University (Geneva, New York State) developed an education system (double curtain education).
+It belongs to the large group of the so-called Spurred cordon systems, Originally it was made specifically for the grape variety Concord created a machine vintage to enable.
+The vines are pulled onto a high T-shaped frame (also V-shaped).
+The distance between the rows of vines is about three meters.
+The young shoots are divided to the left and right and the leaves are guided onto two foldable wire frames.

-By folding down the plant grows down, whereby the growth power is inhibited and the incidence of light is improved.
-The system has in the United States and Australia acquired only a minor importance; It has not worked well in Europe.
-One variant is the California-developed duplex education , which allows a largely mechanical harvest.
-Only the grape-bearing fruit shoots (not the foliage shoots) are attached to a wire.
-The developed in France Lyra education is also similar, but in this the shoots are directed upward.
-See also below training system (Systems) and Weingarten Care (Activities).
+By folding down, the plant grows down, which inhibits the vigor and improves the incidence of light.
+The system has in the United States and Australia acquired little importance; it has not proven itself in Europe.
+A variant is the duplex education developed in California, which enables a largely mechanical harvest.
+Only the grape-bearing fruit rods (not the leaf shoots) are attached to a wire.
+The developed in France Lyra education is also similar, but the shoots are directed upwards.
+See also under training system (Systems) and Weingarten Care (Activities).